 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 Translated into the Quang style noodle, literally, is one that originated from the Quang Nam province in the Central of Vietnam.
-This rice noodle dish includes shrimp, pork, chicken, hard-boiled quail eggs, and a bit of turmeric to give it its distinctive yellowish color.
+Mi quang includes shrimp, pork, chicken, hard-boiled quail eggs, and a bit of turmeric to give it its distinctive yellowish color.
 It garnishes with water mint, crushed peanuts, sliced banana flower, basil, Vietnamese coriander, lettuce, bean sprouts, and sesame rice crackers.

 Commonly known as Vietnamese broken rice, it is in fact steamed rice made from fractured rice grains.
 It is famously paired with grilled pork, shredded pork skin, pickled vegetables such as carrots, daikon, and fish sauce.
 Nowadays, pork is substituted with an omelet, grilled prawns, and sautéed vegetables.
 Traditionally, broken rice is a cheaper grade of damaged rice produced in milling.
 In America and Europe, is an industrial ingredient whereas in South East Asia and West Africa, it is used for human consumption.
 The claim is that broken rice is just as nutritious as unbroken rice.
 It is fragmented, not defective.